 - Surviving spouses and domestic partners are entitled to loss of support and marital consortium.

 For wrongful death cases, Washington applies a comparative negligence standard.
-If the decedent or any party to the lawsuit was partially at fault for the death, damages will be reduced by the percentage of fault.
+If the decedent or any party to the lawsuit was partially at fault for the death, damages would be reduced by the percentage of fault.
 Comparative fault is negotiated as part of a settlement.
 If the case goes to trial, comparative negligence is determined by the court or jury.
 RCW4.22.070

 Time Limitation for Wrongful Death Actions

-Washington has a three-year time limit, called the statute of limitations (SOL) for filing a wrongful death action.
+Washington has a three-year time limit, called the statute of limitations (SOL), for filing a wrongful death action.
 RCW 4.16.080.
 If the case is not filed within three years after death, the ability to recover is likely lost.
 There are some very limited exceptions to the three-year rule.

 The discovery rule may extend a statute of limitations deadline if beneficiaries could not reasonably discover that the death was wrongful.